craumix/onionmsg/README.md

 **⚠️ This programm is not considered stable atm, and will receive breaking changes. ⚠️**

 OnionMsg is intended to be a P2P, anonymous and secure Messenger over the Tor Network.
-This is only a Daemon that should expose functionality over a TCP or UNIX Socket using a REST-API to other **local** CLI or GUI clients.
+This is only a Daemon that should expose functionality over a TCP or UNIX Socket using a API to other **local** CLI or GUI clients.
 This Daemon is **not** intended to be used similarly to a E-Mail Server.

 Features: